 The BOF met in Sitka on February 21-March 2, 2015, and adopted four regulatory changes to the SOK management plan.
-These changes included: a reworking of the kelp allocation table [5AAC 27.185 (c)]; removing the restriction on fishermen adding herring to two joined pound structures and clarification on how far the web between the pounds can be lowered between the structures [5AAC 27.185 (r)]; redefining the time when herring may be released from a closed pound [5AAC 27.185 (s)].
-These new regulations are explained in the following paragraphs.
+These changes included: a reworking of the kelp allocation table [5 AAC 27.185 (c)]; removing the restriction on fishermen adding herring to two joined pound structures and clarification on how far the web between the pounds can be lowered between the structures [5 AAC 27.185 (r)]; redefining the time when herring may be released from a closed pound [5 AAC 27.185 (s)].